All of Them

 - Alien vs. Predator.
 Two Weyland Industries personnel are looking at thermal satellite images showing a pyramid buried under the ice of Mysterious Antarctica.

 - Contact.
-After figuring out primes are coming Vega.
+After figuring out a radio signal encoding prime numbers is coming from Vega.

 - The Dresden Files:

 Billy: How many faeries are we talking about?

 - In Summer Knight between a member of the Alphas and Dresden himself as they prepare to go into the Summer vs. Winter battle:

 - Once more in Proven Guilty of the same series.

 Lea: Why, all of Winter, child.
 All of us.Harry: Crap.

 Billy: You mean... those vampires in the basement?

 Murphy: I mean the Red Court.
 All of them.